Gochujang Cucumber Salad Recipe (Oi Muchim)

-Gochujang Cucumber Salad (Oi Muchim) is a crunchy Korean-style salad where sliced cucumbers are tossed in a sweet spicy gochujang dressing.
+Gochujang Cucumber Salad (Oi Muchim) is a crunchy Korean-style salad where sliced cucumbers are tossed in a sweet, spicy gochujang dressing.
+Enjoy it as a salad or as a Banchan (Korean side dish) with your main course meals.
 Make it using my easy recipe.

-If you like this recipe, you can also try Korean Gochujang Fried Rice, Korean Gochujang Noodles, Korean Gochujang Chicken Wings, and Korean Gochujang Dipping Sauce.
+If you enjoy this recipe, you may also want to try our other Korean dishes, including Korean Gochujang Fried Rice, Korean Gochujang Noodles, Korean Gochujang Chicken Wings, and Korean Gochujang Dipping Sauce.

 About Gochujang Cucumber Salad

-Gochujang Cucumber Salad (Oi Muchim) is a refreshing Korean cucumber salad with thinly sliced cucumbers coated with a sweet, spicy Gochujang dressing.
+Gochujang Cucumber Salad (Oi Muchim) is a refreshing Korean cucumber salad featuring thinly sliced cucumbers coated in a sweet and spicy Gochujang dressing.
 I am currently obsessed with its rich umami flavor and make it almost every day.

 It is quite popular in Korean restaurants and is often served as a side dish (banchan) with steamed rice and Korean mains.
 The good news is that making it at home is super easy.
 You need a few simple pantry ingredients and absolutely no cooking skills to bring it together.

-You can customize the quantity of the ingredients to suit your taste buds.
+You can customize the quantity of ingredients to suit your taste.
 Make the salad spicier by adding more gochujang or sweeter by increasing the amount of honey or sugar.
-The quantity I have mentioned in the post is how I like it: mildly spiced but loaded with flavors.
+The quantity I mentioned in the post is how I like it: mildly spiced but rich in flavor.

-If you are a salads fan, check out more Salad Recipes here.
+If you are a salad fan, check out more Salad Recipes here.

 Ingredients

-All the ingredients for this recipe are available in local Asian markets, Korean market, and specialty grocery stores, such as Whole Foods and Trader Joe’s.
+All the ingredients for this recipe are available in local Asian markets, Korean markets, and specialty grocery stores, such as Whole Foods and Trader Joe’s.

 Cucumbers – I prefer to use English or Persian cucumbers, as they are seedless, flavorful, and have thin skin.
-But you can use any readily available variety, just make sure to use the best cucumbers.
+However, you can use any readily available variety; just ensure you use the best cucumbers available.
 If you can get your hands on Korean cucumbers or Japanese cucumbers, then that is great.

 For the dressing, you will need gochujang paste, rice vinegar, soy sauce, sesame oil, honey, and garlic.

-You can also use sugar or brown sugar instead of honey.
-If rice vinegar is unavailable, then you can use white vinegar.
+You can also use sugar or brown sugar as a substitute for honey.
+If rice vinegar is unavailable, white vinegar can be used as an alternative.

 Gochujang comes in various spice levels.
-I use Trader Joe’s gochujang paste that is medium spicy.
+I use Trader Joe’s gochujang paste, which is medium-spicy.

-To Garnish – Garnish the salad with toasted sesame seeds and green onions or cilantro.
+To Garnish – Garnish the salad with toasted sesame seeds and green onions or cilantro, as desired.
 You can also sprinkle some Korean red chili flakes or regular chili flakes on top for a nice pop of color.

 You will also need regular white salt.